Descanonge/neba/docs/source/configuration.rst

 In the example above we have two parameters available at ``param_a`` and ``child.param_b``.

-For ease of use and readability, subschemes can be directly defined inside another scheme class definition.
+For ease of use and readability, subschemes can also be defined directly inside another scheme class definition.
 The name of such a nested class will be used for the corresponding subscheme attribute.
 The class will be renamed and moved moved under the attribute ``_{name}SchemeDef``.
 For example::